Scientific name: Spodoptera littoralis Boisduval

 Distribution

-Spodoptera littoralis is not present in the U.S., but has been intercepted 65 times at U.S. ports of entry since 2004.
-It was detected in greenhouses in Ohio during the 1980s but was eradicated.
-Immature stages of Egyptian cottonworm are spread through international trade on planting material, cut flowers, or vegetables and imported commodities.
-If Egyptian cottonworm became established in North America, it could also invade new areas through adult flight.
+Spodoptera littoralis is not currently found in the United States, but it has been intercepted 65 times at U.S. ports of entry since 2004.
+It was once detected in greenhouses in Ohio in the 1980s but was successfully eradicated.

 Biology